waxim/slimmvc/readme.md

 ```

 so `/user/show/1` would return "Showing info for the user 1"

+Note: Expect this process to change to accept coupling from the URL and to pass the arguments as an on associated object like we do with a JSON body.
+So URLs would look like /user/show/user_idx/1/other_var/other_value

 You can also pass a json object in the body of your request (for all but GET request) this will be pass to your controller in the contructer as a PHP object, so for a POST body such as